SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 ![](images/query5rollup2.png)

-The dashboard query from earlier is now a lot nicer.
-We can query the 1minute aggregated rollup table to get the same report as earlier.

-3. In the Psql console copy and paste the following to run the query on the 1 minute aggregated table
+4. Open a **New Query** console and paste the following to run the query on the 1 minute aggregated table.

 ```
 SELECT site_id, ingest_time as minute, request_count,
     success_count, error_count, average_response_time_msec